-Resolutions 3 to 7 relate to the election of Manolo Arroyo, John Bryant, Christine Cross, Brian Smith and Garry Watts, and Resolutions 8 to 18 relate to the re-election of Jan Bennink, José Ignacio Comenge, Damian Gammell, Nathalie Gaveau, Álvaro Gómez-Trénor Aguilar, Thomas H. Johnson, Dagmar Kollmann, Alfonso Líbano Daurella, Mark Price, Mario Rotllant Solá and Dessi Temperley.
+Resolutions 3 to 18 relate to the re-election of Manolo Arroyo, Jan Bennink, John Bryant, José Ignacio Comenge, Christine Cross, Damian Gammell, Nathalie Gaveau, Álvaro Gómez-Trénor Aguilar, Thomas H. Johnson, Dagmar Kollmann, Alfonso Líbano Daurella, Mark Price, Mario Rotllant Solá, Brian Smith, Dessi Temperley and Garry Watts.

-Biographies of the Directors standing for election and re-election are set out below.
+Biographies of the Directors standing for re-election are set out below.
 In respect of each Director, the strengths and experiences set out indicate why their contribution is, and continues to be, important to the Company's long-term sustainable success.

 The Board reviewed the independence of the Directors and it has been determined that a majority of the Board and of the Non-executive Directors is independent.
 The Board recognises that eight of CCEP's Directors, including the Chairman and Chief Executive Officer, cannot be considered independent.
-However, CCEP benefits from the Non-independent Directors' industry experiences and skills, and they continue to demonstrate effective judgement when carrying out their roles, and understand their obligations as Directors, including under section 172 of the Companies Act.
+However, CCEP benefits from the Non-independent Directors' industry experiences and skills, and they continue to demonstrate effective judgement when carrying out their roles, and understand their obligations as Directors, including under section 172 of the Companies Act 2006.